-Number of Interests(1) Percent of Class
+Number of Interests (1) Percent of Class

 Compass Group Management LLC

 Allocation interests (2) 1,000 100%

 Trust interests

 Compass Diversified Holdings (3)

 Allocation interests

 Trust interests 31,525,000 100%

-(1) Compass Group Diversified Holdings LLC has two classes of interests: allocation interests and trust interests.

-Mr. Massoud, as the managing member of the Manager, is deemed to be the beneficial owner of 100% of the allocation interests.
+- (1) Compass Group Diversified Holdings LLC has two classes of interests: allocation interests and trust interests. - (2) Mr. Massoud, as the managing member of the Manager, is deemed to be the beneficial owner of 100% of the allocation interests held by the Manager.
 Mr. Bottiglieri may be deemed to be the beneficial owner of approximately 5% of the allocation interests in that he indirectly shares in approximately 5% of the proceeds of the allocation interests.
-Mr. Day may be deemed to be the beneficial owner of 5% of the allocation interests in that he indirectly shares in 5% of the proceeds of the allocation interests.

-(3) Each beneficial interest in the Trust corresponds to one underlying trust interest of the Company.
+Mr. Day may be deemed to be the beneficial owner of 5% of the allocation interests in that he indirectly shares in 5% of the proceeds of the allocation interests. - (3) Each beneficial interest in the Trust corresponds to one underlying trust interest of the Company.
 Unless the Trust is dissolved, it must remain the sole holder of 100% of the trust interests and at all times the Company will have outstanding the identical number of trust interests as the number of outstanding shares of Trust stock.
 As a result of the corresponding interests between shares and trust interests, each holder of shares identified in the table above relating to the Trust is deemed to beneficially own a correspondingly proportionate interest in the Company.

-The following table sets forth certain i nformation as of March 31, 200 8, regarding the beneficial I ownership by certair n executive officers a and directors of the Company of equity interests in certain of our businesses.
+The following table sets forth certain information as of March 31, 2009, regarding the beneficial ownership by Mr. Day of equity interests in Advanced Circuits, one of our businesses.